 Planning A Roof Project

 Rafters are the traditional route.
-The advantages are less planning is in involved in terms of prep time, plus for smaller projects a carpenter may be all you need.
+The advantages are less planning is involved in terms of the required prep time, plus for smaller projects a carpenter or an experienced framer may be all you need.

 If the space above the top ceiling is likely to be utilized, then rafters may be the way to go.
 On the other hand, the construction phase is longer during the time of installation, and costs for frame building are therefore greater.

 Trusses are manufactured off site by specialists, and so orders need to be placed weeks before installation.
-Once done, a small team of roofers can usually complete the frame within a day, two at most.
+Once done, a small team of professional roof and house framers can usually complete the frame within a day, two at most.

 Quality-wise, the two frame types are about the same as the materials are nearly identical.
 As a general rule, if the project is big (like the main frame for a house or significant addition), then trusses are employed and are more cost effective.
 For smaller projects or frames that wish to take advantage of the vaulted space, rafters may be the better value.